Super Typhoon Noru Slams Into The Philippines - UrduPoint

 "In the case of Karding, it has a good fuel because it has plenty of warm waters along its track and then there is a good exhaust in the upper level of the atmosphere -- so it's a good recipe for explosive intensification," he added, using the local name for the storm.

-Forced evacuations have started in some "high risk" areas of the metropolis, officials said.
+Forced evacuations were under way in some high-risk areas of the metropolis, including impoverished communities living in flimsy shacks along rivers.

-"NCR is prepared.
-We are just waiting and hoping it will not hit us," said Romulo Cabantac, regional director for the civil defence office, referring to the National Capital Region.
+Gloria Perez, 68, was part of a group sheltering in modular tents set up on a covered basketball court.

+"I evacuated the house where I'm living in because I'm scared, the flood there gets really high," Perez told AFP.

-- Calm before the storm - Noru comes nine months after another super typhoon devastated swathes of the country, killing more than 400 people and leaving hundreds of thousands homeless.
+"I don't want a repeat of what happened to me before." - Calm before the storm - Noru came nine months after another super typhoon devastated swathes of the country, killing more than 400 people and leaving hundreds of thousands homeless.

-Ahead of the latest storm, residents in several municipalities in Quezon were evacuated from their homes, according to the provincial disaster office.
+More than 8,300 people fled their homes before the latest storm hit, including residents in several municipalities in Quezon, disaster officials said.

 In the neighbouring province of Aurora, residents of Dingalan municipality were forced to seek shelter.